jeffersonfparil/poolgen/README.md

 - if $n >= p$, then $\hat{\beta} = (X^{T}X)^{-1} X^{T} y$
 - if $n < p$, then $\hat{\beta} = X^{T} (XX^{T})^{-1} y$

 where: $n$ is the number of observations, $p$ is the number of predictors, $X$ is an $n \times p$ matrix consisting of a vector of ones and a vector or matrix of allele frequences, and $y$ is the vector of phenotype values.
+The inverses are calculated as the [Moore-Penrose pseudoinverse via singular value decomposition](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse#Singular_value_decomposition_(SVD)), where the tolerance value uses the machine epsilon (`f64::EPSILON`).

 ### GWAlpha: genome-wide estimation of additive effects based on quantile distributions from pool-sequencing experiments